elywelly/t3ck/README.md

 Whilst this may seem counter productive to have two separate sources updating, the initial idea of the DB design is more for a later iteration where user functionalities expand beyond just connecting their Metamask wallets.
 Having another source to store data also makes it easier to track events movements, but a consideration could be possibility of movements of tickets itself from wallet to wallet outside of the platform.
 The `userId` will then render useless in the DB as it has switched hands extnernally.
 A way to counter that could be through capturing instead use metamask connections - a later part to explore.

 As this is part of an experimental learning project, I'm leaving the backend part of it in to experiment with different ways of building it.
-A possibility could be two different versions - one with blockchain and one without as regular site.
+A possibility could be two different versions - one with blockchain (V1) and one without as regular ticketing without blockchains and NFTs (V2).

+After setting up the smart contracts and basic backend, I'm building up the UI with hardcoded data first.
+The next steps would be to update it with data from the smart contract (V1) or Database (V2).

 ## Tech Stack & Tools